-Won in Colorado Supreme Court for redistricting commission.
+Won fast-moving original jurisdiction case in the Colorado Supreme Court for bipartisan redistricting commission.

 WTO lawyers won a Colorado Supreme Court case for the state’s Independent Congressional Redistricting Commission, declaring unconstitutional a bill that, if enacted, would have dictated certain details of the redistricting process.
 The decision came after the General Assembly asked the Court to answer questions about the constitutionality of that bill, SB21-247.